What is telecare?

 Is telecare right for me?

-Don’t be!
-Some devices will have a cancel button, but even if you do this, the telecare support centres are used to this and don’t mind.
+Don’t worry!
+Some devices will have a cancel button, but even if you do trigger it by accident, the telecare support centres are used to this and don’t mind.

-Many people buy telecare services privately.
+You can also buy telecare services privately.
 If you’re considering this, do plenty of research and shop around to make sure you get the best service for you.
-Your local council or the Telecare Services Association (01625 530 320, tsa-voice.org.uk) should be able to provide a list of telecare companies in your area.
+Your local council or the Telecare Services Association should be able to provide a list of telecare companies in your area.

 - measure your blood pressure